Intercultural Greek Council

 The Intercultural Greek Council (IGC) is the governing council for Vanderbilt’s culturally based fraternal organizations.
 The goal of the Intercultural Greek Council is to meet the unique needs of our culturally or identity-based fraternal organizations that may not holistically identify with the existing councils.
 Moreover, IGC strives to unify intercultural organizations by providing a platform for students to experience a holistic and well-rounded Greek Life experience through scholarship, service, and leadership within the Vanderbilt Community.

-Future IGC organization expansions at Vanderbilt include:
+Future potential IGC organization expansions at Vanderbilt include:

 - Alpha Kappa Delta Phi International Sorority, Inc.